 Visit our program listing page to find a program that is right for you.

 DECIDE WHEN YOU WANT TO BEGIN YOUR STUDIES

 - Certificate, Post-Graduate and Diploma Programs: MITT offers multiple intakes throughout the year in Fall, Winter and Spring.
 Program availability varies by intake; please check the appropriate program page.

 - Apply Early!
 Many programs are very popular and fill up quickly.
 Take time to learn about the many programs we offer and carefully select a program that matches your abilities, interests, and future goals.
 Please ensure you review the entrance requirements for your program of choice, complete the application in full, and have all your official documents are ready.

 - International Applicants should research the amount of time it will take to obtain a study permit.
 Be aware of these timelines when applying for a specific program intake.

 DETERMINE IF YOU MEET ENTRANCE REQUIREMENTS

-- Skills assessments may be offered to applicants who do not meet the program specific entrance requirements.
+- Skills assessments may be offered to domestic applicants who do not meet the program specific entrance requirements.

 PREPARE SUPPORTING DOCUMENTS